 They also leverage many communication channels, including phones, conversational interfaces, and other communication channels like WhatsApp, Slack, Team, and various other collaboration applications.
 Additionally, the chatbots enable a consistent experience across all these channels utilizing conversational AI capabilities to facilitate natural language and communication patterns.

 Chatbots enable frictionless human-handoffs

 There are times, however, when the customers prefer to talk to a human executive.
 The Google research indicates that customers switch between 2-4 screens and use voice & video calls with a person for transactions across the purchase journey.
 The banking chatbots also allow smooth hand-offs between these channels and even between the bank chatbot and human agents.
 The right omnichannel chatbots enable seamless interactions between digital and physical channels.
 Such hand-offs ensure that the conversation thread is unbroken so that the customers don't have to repeat their queries and information.
 As the continuing threads provide faster resolutions, the bots help banks increase customer satisfaction while also maintaining efficiencies for their internal operations.

 Customers can leverage these bots to access information and perform various transactions depending upon the implementation.
 The transaction can vary from simple ones like transferring the money between accounts to complex ones like managing mortgage loans and other financial products.

 Chatbots enable personalization

 Banks can further optimize the customer experience by learning more about them through interaction across mediums.
 The data collection from disparate channels allows bank chatbots to have a holistic customer view.
-Through such learning, banking chatbots provide a personalized experience for individual customers.
+Through such learning, banking and other fintech chatbots provide a personalized experience for individual customers.